RG9n/RG9n.github.io/write-ups/alfred.md

 Start-Process "svchosts.exe"
 ```

+## Task 3: Privilege Escalation

 Now, check your listener in metasploit and you should see the command shell session opened.
 Let's go ahead and view privileges with whoami /priv.

 Luckily for us, we can see [SeDebugPrivilege, SeImpersonatePrivilege](https://www.exploit-db.com/papers/42556) are both enabled.
 Exit the cmd session, and use the metasploit incognito module with meterpreter.
 Then, list the tokens.

-**To check which tokens are available, enter the list_tokens -g.
+**1) To check which tokens are available, enter the list_tokens -g.
 We can see that the BUILTIN\Administrators token is available.
 Use the impersonate_token "BUILTIN\Administrators" command to impersonate the Administrators token.
 What is the output when you run the getuid command?**

 ```
 load incognito